Graduate Course Listings 2022-23

 show details

-This course is for new graduate students who are at early stages of planning their research projects and collecting data.
-Topics will include experimental design, matching hypotheses with appropriate statistical analyses, parameter estimation, and graphing.
-Statistical analyses will be based on a foundation using normal error distribution.
-Students will be introduced to R, a Language and Environment for Statistical Computing.
+Details: This course is for students at early stages of planning research and collecting data.
+Topics include experimental design, matching hypotheses with statistical analyses, parameter estimation and graphing.
+Analyses will be based on a normal error distribution implemented in the R statistical language.
+Lectures.
+(3 hrs) & tutorials (3 hrs); First 6 weeks of fall term.
+Enrolment may be limited.
+Course weight: 3.0 credit units.
+Three term hours.
+EXCLUSION: BIOL 343

 show details